GridSpace/grid-host/README.md

-# grid-host: multi-target file sender for 3d printers and cnc mills
+# Grid:Host -- multi-target file sender

-`grid-host` is a multi-target file sender with pluggable gcode translation. this is primarily intended as a print target for [KIRI:MOTO](https://grid.space/kiri/) to enable sending of files to networked 3d printers and cnc mills.
+`Grid:Host` is a multi-target file sender with pluggable gcode translation. this is primarily intended as a print target for [KIRI:MOTO](https://grid.space/kiri/) to enable sending of files to networked 3d printers and cnc mills.